 For many parents and other stakeholders, the most pertinent question was: If, as the government declares, education is a national priority, why is it that no firm action was taken to deal with a desperate situation concerning wage negotiations?
 The Gauteng department of education took decisive action to try to sustain some degree of learning activity, especially for grade 12 pupils.
+The most pressing difficulty was that grade 12 pupils faced an almost simultaneous challenge because they had to sit for preparatory exams and a final exam within a time frame of one month.
+The focus on grade 12 did not mean pupils in lower grades were overlooked.
+However, as in many other countries, matric performance is viewed as extremely important in South Africa and the media devotes a great deal of time to reporting on it.

 The unintended consequences of the strike action may have long-term implications for the quality of the class of 2010.
 The gaps in their knowledge and skills may, in certain instances, take years to address.
 The objective of the department was to minimise the negative impact of strike action on the quality of teaching and learning.
 The MEC for education in Gauteng, Barbara Creecy, took the lead and was involved in the implementation of some of the strike interventions initiated by her department, for example, the distribution of study guides to various schools.
 She also visited a number of schools to encourage pupils to take charge of their own learning by studying on their own, or forming themselves into study groups to continue active learning in the absence of teachers.